eric-fahendrena/aprinx/README.md

 # Aprix Madagascar front-end

-Aprix Madagascar is a plateforme that facilitate the exchange between the sellers of tutorials videos and the buyers.
+Aprix Madagascar is a plateforme that facilitates the exchange between tutorials videos sellers and buyers.
+It makes payment easy and accessible for all people in Madagascar.

 ## Author